ventojs/vento/README.md

-# VENTO
+# Vento

-This is a minimal template engine inspired by other great engines like Nunjucks, Liquid, Mustache or EJS.
+This is a minimal template engine inspired by other great engines like Nunjucks, Liquid, Mustache, and EJS.

 ## Why another template engine?